Jampamane/website/docs/blog/posts/i_used_to_be_mormon.md

 I’ll never forget the time I found out the Mormon church lied to me.

-*“There’s no way an uneducated farm boy could write such a complicated and convincing tale as the Book of Mormon in only 60 days!
-It had to have come from God!”*
+*There’s no way an uneducated farm boy could write such a complicated and convincing tale as the Book of Mormon in only 60 days!
+It had to have come from God!*

 You’ll hear this argument a lot.
 I have heard this argument more times than I can count.
 I *told* this to people while on my mission.